odedrafi/SelaBootcampWeek5Terraform/README.md

 first you need to install terraform and connect to azure provider as explained in [Install Terraform - HashiCorp Learn](https://learn.hashicorp.com/tutorials/terraform/install-cli).

+Inorder to tun the template you will need to create a terraform.tfvar file to update your secret data.

+the parametrs can be seen in the example below:
 ![This is an image](2.png)

+Using git, clone the repository to your local machine.

+_and run the foolowing commmand:_

+- Initialize Terraform working directory

+  terraform init

+- To deploy the enviroment:

+  > terraform plan

+  > terraform apply

+- To destroy the enviroment:

+  > terraform destroy